 1. Exam Policies: Four exams will be given.
 These will be during class times and will not be cumulative.
 There is no final exam.
 Exams will be roughly 2 hours.
 NO GRAPHING CALCULATORS will be allowed.
 You will need a calculator for taking the exam.
 No sharing of calculators will be allowed.
 No cell phones will be allowed while taking an exam.
+You may have them on vibrate in your bags for emergency reasons.
 You will be given the relevant equations and constants, units and integrals if necessary.
 Making up a missed exam is a serious and exceptionally burdensome problem.
 Consequently, a make up exam will be granted solely at the discretion of the instructor.
-This will require that you have a legitimate excuse and that you have brought this to the attention of the instructor before missing an exam (and hopefully not the day before!).
-Legitimate excuses include sickness and deaths of close family members, travel to national conferences (proof of travel required) etc. Please discuss the excuse with me before assuming a make up will be granted.
+This will require that you have a legitimate excuse, based upon the UF policies for excused absences and that you have brought this to the attention of the instructor before missing an exam (and hopefully not the day before!).
+Legitimate excuses include sickness and deaths of close family members, travel to national conferences (proof of travel required) etc. You will not be granted a make-up exam for an unexcused absence and a grade of zero will be given for that missed exam.
+Please discuss the excuse with me before assuming a make up will be granted.
 A student contending that an exam has been misgraded or misscored must report this to the instructor or TA responsible for grading within one week of receiving the original grade or score.
 Failure to follow this procedure results in no reconsideration of the contended grade or score.
-For all questions on grading or absences will not be answered.
+For all questions on grading or scoring please consult with the TA or instructor in person.
+For on-line quizzes emailed questions on grading or absences will not be answered.

 2. On-line quizzes: There will be three on-line quizzes on Sakai.
 The on-line quizzes will be available for a certain amount of time and can be repeated indefinitely.
 The quizzes are intended to be a study guide to help prepare you for studying for the exam.
+There is ample time to take the quizzes, so there should be no need for make-ups.
+However, in extreme situations if you are unavailable to take the quiz during the allotted time, please inform me immediately of your situation.

 3. Homework: There will be assigned problems to be turned in for grade.
 You must show your original work and all of the work for full credit.
 At times, problems may be assigned where the answer is given in the back of the book.
 You must show your work for full credit.
 Again, the point of the homework is to help guide you to prepare for the material you will be tested on.
 At times the homework may be more extensive than the problems that appear on exams.
 Exams are only 2 hours long; they cannot test you on every homework problem that you have done.
+There will be a penalty of 5 points lost per day that the homework is turned in late.
+Again, please contact me in advance if you have a legitimate reason for not being able to turn in your homework on an assigned day.